Shikhha/Pig-Game/Readme.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game

-## Installation
+# Installation

--Steps to run the game:
+- Steps to run the game:
--Clone the Application ( git clone "Clone Url" )
+- Clone the Application ( git clone "Clone Url" )
--Open index.html
+- Open index.html